 Nice Town You Have There

 Friendship is a town located in Hot Spring County.
-There's only 200 people living there, but I bet they all know each other!
+Only 200 people are living there, but maybe they all know each other?
 They're probably also friends with the folks that live in Fairplay, Arkansas, a township in Saline County.
 Promised Land is located in Poinsett County.
 Who knew?
 You might find someone to confirm the promised land exists in the Wisemen township in Izard County.
-There's also a Blue Eye Arkansas, located in Carroll County.
-I bet they serve apple pie there.
+There's also a Blue Eye, located in Carroll County.

 03 of 08